… continued from a previous entry

 - Western Religions: Are They Good?

-Nonetheless, we pay a hefty price for this religious consolation—theocracy, fanaticism, hatred, war, etc. Moreover, religious institutions typically are anti-scientific, anti-democratic, anti-progressive, misogynistic, authoritarian, and medieval.
+Nonetheless, we pay a hefty price for this religious consolation—theocracy, fanaticism, hatred, guilt, war, etc. Moreover, religious institutions typically are anti-scientific, anti-democratic, anti-progressive, misogynistic, authoritarian, and medieval.
 Religion has opposed or still opposes free speech, the eradication of slavery, sex education, reproductive technologies, stem cell research, women’s and civil rights, and the advancement of science.
-It also encourages credulity and blind faith, which stand in opposition to the critical thinking I so fervently revere and which we so desperately need.
+It also encourages credulity and blind faith, which stand as opposed to the critical thinking I so fervently revere and which we so desperately need.

 Furthermore, many measures of social dysfunction strongly correlate with greater religiosity including homicides, large prison populations, infant mortality, sexually transmitted diseases, teenage births, political corruption, income inequality, and more.
 Perhaps all this is worth the comfort religious beliefs provide, or maybe this correlation doesn’t imply causation.
 But to the extent that religion causes much of this suffering, its consolations probably aren’t worth the price.